nmkhan096/ask-my-resume-rag/README.md

 # Ask My Resume

 This interactive Q&A app that lets you query your resume using LLMs and vector search.
 It uses a a retrieval-augmented generation (RAG) pipeline to deliver contextual and grounded answers.
-Use this AI career assistamnt to ask questions about your resume like:
+Use this AI career assistant to ask questions about your resume like:
 - *“What projects show my data science skills?”*
 - *“How well does my experience match this job description?”*
 - *“Summarize my strengths for a software engineering role.”*